Model Charlotte McKinney On Bullying, Breast Reduction Surgery, And Dating

 It’s kind of hard to believe that even beautiful women like Charlotte McKinney have been bullied and struggle with finding a new relationship.

-[Featured image by Mike Windle/Getty Images for GQ]
+[Featured Image by Mike Windle/Getty Images]